Table of Contents

 C. Family medical leave to care for a family member who suffers from a serious medical condition that requires care or supervision by the employee.

 D. Family Member is defined as: the employee’s spouse or same or opposite sex domestic partner, child, parent, grandparent, grandchild, sister, or brother.
 It also includes individuals in the following relationships with the employee’s spouse or domestic partner: child, parent, and grandparent.
-“Child” also includes any child residing in the employee’s home through foster care, legal guardianship or custoday.
+“Child” also includes any child residing in the employee’s home through foster care, legal guardianship or custody.
 Family members include those persons in a “step” relationship.

 The University will continue the employee’s existing employer-paid health insurance benefits during the period of leave covered by FMLA.
 The Resident will be responsible for maintaining any optional insurance coverage, other payroll deductions, insurance co-payments and their portion of the health insurance premium.
 If the Resident’s medical or parental leave extends beyond the FMLA-covered period, paid time off may be utilized to retain UW-paid benefits eligibility if approved by the GME Office, or the Resident may use a variety of self-pay options outlined on the UW Benefits Office website.
-If necessary, due to continued approved personal medical or parental leave approved beyond the FMLA period, or if the employee is not eligible for FMLA, the employee may elect to use eight (8) house of accrused applicable paid time off for continuation of employer paid health insurance benefits for the duration of the approved leave of absence.
+If necessary, due to continued approved personal medical or parental leave approved beyond the FMLA period, or if the employee is not eligible for FMLA, the employee may elect to use eight (8) house of accrued applicable paid time off for continuation of employer paid health insurance benefits for the duration of the approved leave of absence.
 The interspersed paid time off will be applied to the first working day of the month.

 FMLA leave may be taken intermittently or as part of a reduced work schedule when medically necessary.